kheaactua/draw-sequence-svg/README.md

 ## Misc.

-Note that the SVG events will contain a `<info>` tag that contains additional information, such as the packet ID and the ACK package ID.
-This is not standard, but is a helpful way (for now) of adding additional information into the diagrams.
+Note that the SVG events currently have a `onclick` action that calls a function to provide the user with additional information on the event, such as the packet ID and the ACK package ID.
+This implementation is not yet, but it exists to be improved upon in the near future.

 ## Limitations